Jesus the Teacher

 Gnosticism and the Gospel of Judas

-It is fascinating to note that the recent translation of a papyrus from The Gospel of Judas appears to confirm that Jesus did indeed plan his own arrest, if not his apparent death.
+It is fascinating to note that the recent translation of a papyrus from the Gospel of Judas appears to confirm that Jesus did indeed plan his own arrest, if not his apparent death.
 “You will sacrifice the man that clothes me,” Jesus tells Judas, and acknowledges that Judas “will be cursed by the other generations.”
 This fragmentary document clearly asserts that Judas had a degree of understanding greater than the others present, and that his action of betrayal was in obedience to a direct command of Jesus himself.

-Gnosticism is an esoteric religious movement whose name is derived from the Greek work gnosis “knowledge.”
+Gnosticism is an esoteric religious movement whose name is derived from the Greek work gnosis—“knowledge.”
 In the introduction to The Secret Teachings of Jesus, Four Gnostic GospelsMarvin Meyer writes, “Gnostics emphasized the quest for understanding, but not a common, mundane understanding; they searched for a higher knowledge, a more profound insight into the deep and secret things of God. … Gnostic texts proclaim a complete good and transcendent God, whose enlightened greatness is utterly unfathomable and essentially indescribable.
 Yet this divine Other can be experienced in a person’s inner life, for the spirit within is actually the divine self, the inner spark or ray of heavenly light. … The Gnostics understood this mortal world, with all its evils and distractions, to be a deadly trap for one who seeks knowledge. … In order to be liberated, the spirit needs to be awakened and brought to sobriety, wholeness, knowledge and enlightenment.
 This transformation in one’s life, Gnostics maintained, is accomplished through a call from God – the God without and within – to discover true knowledge and rest.
-For Gnostic Christians, the source of the divine call is Christ.”
+For Gnostic Christians, the source of the divine call is Christ.

 In his major work, Against Heresies, which appeared around the year 185 CE, Irenaeus of Lyons included a strong presentation and defense of Orthodox Christian dogma and denounced any text that did not support it.
-This campaign against what was called “heresy” continued until the time of the conversion of the Emperor Constantine in the 4th century, when orthodox Christianity became an official religion.
+This campaign against what was called “heresy” continued until the time of the conversion of the Emperor Constantine in the fourth century, when orthodox Christianity became an official religion.

 map of the location of Nag Hammadi

 Through Irenaeus and others writing at the time, we know that early Christian communities developed independently with virtually no interaction between groups.
 Unlike the present time, Christian religious beliefs and practices were often very different from one another and a good number of gospels circulated.
-Elaine Pagels writes in The Gnostic Gospels“Yet by A.D.
+Elaine Pagels writes in The Gnostic Gospels,Yet by A.D.
 200, the situation had changed.
-Christianity had become an institution headed by a three-rank hierarchy of bishops, priests, and deacons, who understood themselves to be the guardians of the only ‘true faith.’”
+Christianity had become an institution headed by a three-rank hierarchy of bishops, priests, and deacons, who understood themselves to be the guardians of the only ‘true faith.’

 The Gnostic Gospels